Could you please tell us about your experience in pharmaceutical production. How many years in Life Sciences, what countries?

 Data Integrity and Data Security refer to the expectation to keep information intact and accurate for the entirety of its existence and to keep data from getting corrupted.

 Problems with the accuracy and consistency of data exist across all industries not only the pharmaceutical and can cause everything from minor hassles to significant business problems.
+The several warning letters from FDA and import alerts associated with data integrity issues discovered during GMP audits have been widely known.

 To that end there is awareness and pharmaceutical companies are working to minimize such risks.